 - In Excited Times: The People Against the Blackshirts (Whitley Bay: Bewick Press, 1995).

 - Roses and Revolutionists: the Story of the Clousden Hill Free Communist and Co-operative Colony (Nottingham: Five Leaves Publications, 2015, 2nd edn).

 - The Militant Democracy (Whitley Bay: Bewick Press, 1991).

 This appreciation first appeared in North East History, Volume 52, 2021

-From: Keith Hodgson, North East WEA Regional Chair
+From Keith Hodgson, North East Regional Chair of WEA

 Like so many people on Tyneside I have been in some shock this weekend at the sudden death of our friend and colleague, Nigel Todd.
 He was such a pivotal figure in so many important issues and campaigns, and it is impossible to imagine the scale of loss so many now feel.
 He was a very gentle, kind man, always self-effacing, and never seeking the limelight; yet he had a quiet, steely determination to make things happen.
 His list of achievements in so many different areas and causes is truly exceptional, and he had a deep and profound knowledge of the history of the working class and adult education in our region.